springernature/frontend-playbook/practices/progressive-enhancement.md

 ## Why we use it

-Progressive Enhancement firts perfectly with the [Rule of Least Power](https://en.wikipedia.org/wiki/Rule_of_least_power).
+Progressive Enhancement fits perfectly with the [Rule of Least Power](https://en.wikipedia.org/wiki/Rule_of_least_power).

 > In the web front-end stack — HTML, CSS, JS, and ARIA — if you can solve a problem with a simpler solution lower in the stack, you should.
 It’s less fragile, more foolproof, and just works.
 >